 - Neither individual nor contextual vulnerabilities cause the exploitation and abuse of children.
-Responsibility always lies with those who abuse and exploit children and cause them harm. - Abuse and exploitation occurs when those who want to harm do so. - Where children abuse other children the reasons and motives in these situations are complex. - Vulnerability is not the reason abuse and exploitation occurs it is only relevant because there is someone willing to abuse or exploit alongside inadequate protective structures to disrupt their behaviour.
+Responsibility always lies with those who abuse and exploit children and cause them harm. - Abuse and exploitation occurs when those who want to harm do so. - Sexual harassment and sexual harm is made up of many behaviours and what is considered harmful should be determined by those who have been harmed, not the act. - Where children abuse other children the reasons and motives in these situations are complex. - Vulnerability is not the reason abuse and exploitation occurs it is only relevant because there is someone willing to abuse or exploit alongside inadequate protective structures to disrupt their behaviour.